Cargill: Union busting

-In February 2018, several employees of Cargill's Dayton, Virginia plant held protests.
-Their grievances included poor health benefits, bad working conditions, and Cargill's allegedly firing employees who organized to create a union.
-The protests led to nine people's arrest for trespassing on company property.
+In February 2018, several employees of Cargill's Dayton, Virginia plant held protests, including an organized strike outside of a Cargill plant in the city.
+Their grievances included poor health benefits, poor working conditions, and Cargill's alleged firing of employees who organized to form a union.
+The protests led to the arrests of nine people for trespassing on company property.